ndalmasso/spectra-fitting/README.md

 # spectral-line-fitting

 ## Overview
 This repository contains a Python tool for fitting emission lines in astronomical spectra with automatic doublet fitting and integrated flux calculations.
-The tool provides robust continuum fitting, line profile analysis, and comprehensive visualization capabilities for spectroscopic data analysis.
+Having the the source spectra and the wavelength of the detected emission lines the he tool provides robust continuum fitting, line profile analysis, and comprehensive visualization capabilities for spectroscopic data analysis.

 The implementation includes support for:
 * Single and doublet emission line fitting